MicrosoftDocs/PowerShell-Docs/dsc/install-additional-dsc-resources.md

 ## Installing DSC Resources using PowerShellGet

-To install a DSC resource, usse the [Install-Module](Install-Module.md) cmdlet, specifying the name of the module shown under **Module** name in your search results.
+To install a DSC resource, use the [Install-Module](Install-Module.md) cmdlet, specifying the name of the module shown under **Module** name in your search results.

 The "TimeZone" resource exists in the "ComputerManagementDSC" module, so that is the module this example installs.